-The age of head column reminds us of the age ranges that are used when drawing samples for the new HRS cohorts.
-AHEAD households will clearly be affected by survivorship bias, namely, some members of this cohort will have died, and mortality is likely correlated with household resources.
+The age of head column shows the age ranges that are used when drawing samples for the new HRS cohorts.
+AHEAD households will clearly be affected by survivorship bias: some members of this cohort will have died, and mortality is likely correlated with household resources.
 Hence, the AHEAD sample will likely be composed disproportionately of wealthier, higher-income members of the cohort.